top of page

 Size: Up to 1.75 inch wingspan

-Similar species: Great Basin Wood Nymph is slightly larger, more grayish below, with more prominent HW median bands below, HW median line more distinct and jagged.
-Small Wood Nymph is typically somewhat smaller and darker, with more distinct and more jagged VHW median line, and significantly smaller lower eyespot.
+Similar species: Great Basin Wood Nymph is slightly larger, more grayish below, with more prominent HW median bands below, and HW median line more distinct and jagged.
+Small Wood Nymph is typically somewhat smaller and darker, with more distinct and more jagged VHW median line, and usually with significantly smaller lower eyespot.

 Host plant: Undetermined grass species.